Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: Numerical Simulations

 \subsection{IEEE RTS-96}

-We begin by investigating the IEEE RTS-96 test case.
-The network is shown in Fig.~\ref{fig:rts96}.
+We begin by investigating the IEEE RTS-96 test case shown in Fig.~\ref{fig:rts96}.
 It is partitioned into three areas with ten generation units each.
-In the default case all of those units are conventional generators.
-For evaluation of our method we promote two of the generation units in each area to VSGs with the adaptive inertia method, eq.~\eqref{eq:adaptinertia}.
 The remaining nodes are loads.
-The inertia of the conventional generators is randomly drawn from a uniform distribution with $m_i \in [\SI{0.1}{\pu}, \SI{1.1}{\pu}]$ and the damping is chosen such that the ratio $d_i / m_i \approx \SI{0.3}{\pu}$.
+In the default case all of the generation units are conventional generators.
+For evaluation of our method we promote two of the generation units in each area to VSGs equipped with the adaptive inertia method, Eq.~\eqref{eq:adaptinertia}.
+Following the standard of power systems, all physical quantities are expressed in the {\it per unit system} which is obtained by division with some common base unit~\cite{machowskiPowerSystemDynamics2020}.
+Static physical quantities such as line capacities and power injections and consumptions are defined in Ref.~\cite{ieeerts96}.
+The inertia of conventional generators is randomly drawn from a uniform distribution, $m_i \in [\SI{0.1}{\pu}, \SI{1,1}{\pu}]$ and each damping corresponds to a fixed ratio $d_i / m_i \approx 0.3$.
+The chosen inertia range is typical for generators with a maximum production of the order of \SI{100}{\mega\watt} to \SI{1}{\giga\watt}.
 For the adaptive generators the initial inertia $m_\mathrm{min}$ is set to one third of the randomly drawn inertia in the default case.

-We simulate an instantaneous change in the power of \SI{-1}{\pu} on the VSG with adaptive inertia marked by a black arrow in Fig.~\ref{fig:rts96}, with all VSGs having the same choice of parameters.
+Other parameters are the same for all VSGs.
+The fault considered is an instantaneous 25 \% reduction of the power generated by the VSG with adaptive inertia marked by a black arrow in Fig.~\ref{fig:rts96}.